jwasilgeo/pixels/README.md

 Histograms and 3D scatterplots of R, G, B pixel values.
 Choose your own Landsat 8 band combinations to explore the data.

+Thanks to <https://github.com/Overv/ColorScatterPlot> for some helpful ideas when I was unsure how to assign colors my 3D scatterplot markers in Plotly.js.

 Future goals:

 - filter by time frame window